azapi | October 2025 | |

 Gazitt, et al. | Standards Track | [Page] |

 The Authorization API enables Policy Decision Points (PDPs) and Policy Enforcement Points (PEPs) to communicate authorization requests and decisions to each other without requiring knowledge of each other's inner workings.
 The Authorization API is served by the PDP and is called by the PEP.
-The Authorization API includes an Evaluation endpoint, which provides specific access decisions.
-Other endpoints may be added in the future for other scenarios, including searching for subjects, resources or actions.¶
+The Authorization API includes evaluation endpoints, which provide specific access decisions, and search endpoints for discovering permissible subjects, resources, or actions.¶

-The core feature of the Authorization API is the Access Evaluation API, which enables a PEP to find out if a specific request can be permitted to access a specific resource.
+The core feature of the Authorization API is the Access Evaluation API (Section 6), which enables a PEP to determine whether a specific request can be permitted to access a specific resource.
 The following are non-normative examples:¶

 This document describes the API version 1.0.
 Any updates to this API through subsequent revisions of this document or other documents MAY augment this API, but MUST NOT modify the API described here.
-Augmentation MAY include additional API methods or additional parameters to existing API methods, additional authorization mechanisms, or additional optional headers in API requests.
-All API methods for version 1.0 MUST be immediately preceded by the relative URL path /v1/
+Augmentation MAY include additional API methods or additional parameters to existing API methods, additional authorization mechanisms, or additional optional headers in HTTPS transport bindings.
+Endpoints for version 1.0 SHOULD include v1

 The information model for requests and responses include the following entities: Subject, Action, Resource, Context, and Decision.
 These are all defined below.¶

-A Subject is the user or robotic principal about whom the Authorization API is being invoked.
+A Subject is the user or machine principal about whom the Authorization API is being invoked.
 The Subject may be requesting access at the time the Authorization API is invoked.¶

-A Subject is a JSON ([RFC8259]) object that contains two REQUIRED keys, type
+A Subject is an object that contains two REQUIRED keys, type

 and id